athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 3/Azer.md

     desc: " (fire,primal) The azer's Strikes deal an extra 1d6 fire damage (included in strikes).\n\nWhen the azer successfully performs a [[Actions/Grapple|Grapple]] or [[Actions/Shove|Shove]] action, they also deal 1d6 fire damage to their target."

   - name: "Scorch"
-    desc: "`pf2:2` (fire,primal) The azer shrouds their light hammer in flames and hurls it forward, dealing 2d6 fire damage to each creature in a 20-foot line (DC 16 Reflex check save)."
+    desc: "`pf2:2` (fire,primal) The azer shrouds their light hammer in flames and hurls it forward, dealing 2d6 fire damage to each creature in a @Template[line|distance:20] (DC 16 Reflex check save)."

 ```